-Dr. Schaphorst, who is an assistant professor of internal medicine and pharmacology at the USA College of Medicine, is one of the few pulmonologists in our region who routinely performs a new, sophisticated, and highly targeted diagnostic procedure called endobronchial ultrasound (EBUS).
+Dr. Schaphorst, who is an associate professor of internal medicine at the USA College of Medicine, is one of the few pulmonologists in our region who routinely performs a new, sophisticated, and highly targeted diagnostic procedure called endobronchial ultrasound (EBUS).
 This new procedure is a bronchoscopic technique that uses high-frequency sound wave emissions to visualize structures within and next to the airway wall.

 “When patients receive an abnormal X-ray from their primary physician, sometimes it’s nothing serious or it could be something that can be treated simply,” Dr. Schaphorst said.
 “In some situations or in the setting of particular risk factors, endobronchial ultrasound provides healthcare providers with a minimally invasive way to obtain information to help make better and faster treatment decisions for patients.